fleximq/spec/README.md

 ## License

-The fleximq specification is licensed under the [MIT License](./LICENSE).
+The fleximq specification is licensed under the [Unlicense](./LICENSE).